jlewicki/tree_state_machine/README.md

 * Nested state machines

 ## Overview
-The `tree_state_machine` library provides APIs for both defining a hierarchical tree of states, and creating state machines that create and manage an instance of a state tree.
-The state machine can be used to dispatch messages to the current state for processing, and receiving notifications as state transitions occur.
+The `tree_state_machine` package provides APIs for defining a hierarchical tree of states, and creating state machines that can manage an instance of a state tree.
+The state machine can be used to dispatch messages to the current state for processing, and receive notifications as state transitions occur.

+Refer to [UML state machines](https://en.wikipedia.org/wiki/UML_state_machine) for further conceptual background on hierarchical state machines.

 ## Getting Started
 The primary API for the working with a tree state machine is provided by the `tree_state_machine` library.
-A relatively simple API for defining state trees is provided by the `delegate_builders` library, though extension points are provided for creating more sophisticated ones.
+A relatively simple API for defining state trees is provided by the `delegate_builders` library, though extension points are provided in the `build` library for creating more sophisticated ones.

-The typical usage pattern is simular to the following:
+A typical usage looks like the following:
 ```dart
 import 'package:tree_state_machine/delegate_builders.dart';
 import 'package:tree_state_machine/tree_state_machine.dart';